-Advancing your global and intercultural adaptation skills is one of the key goals of N.U.in.
+Advancing your global and intercultural adaptation skills is one of the key goals of Northeastern's global mobility programs, including The N.U.in Program.
 Simply experiencing other cultures is not enough to advance these skills; rather, active knowledge of self and others is necessary to learning cross-cultural adaptation.
-You can practice these steps to advance your knowledge:

-- Review the foundational material in the Pre-Departure online course you received in June - Think about/write about the following self-assessment questions in a journal or notebook:
+You can think about/write about the following self-assessment questions in a journal or notebook: